erikbrgr/conductor-es7-postgres/README.md

-Contains the scripts to confgure Netflix Conductor to use Elasticsearch 7 and a local instance of PostgreSQL.
+Contains the scripts to confgure Netflix Conductor to use Elasticsearch 6 and a local instance of Redis6.

+This repo is a fork that was built to support ES7 and PostgreSQL.
+However, while trying to improve this repo in this fork, I found out that the community libraries that provide Postgres support are either broken or fail test and effectively are lagging behind the main project.
+I therefore decided to abandon the support for anything comming out of the conductor-community repo as I don't consider it "production grade" artifact.
+This repo does support switching (currently, between v3.9.2 to v3.10.0) condcutor versions and using either docker-compose Redis+ES6 or memory+w/o indexing.
+Additionally, we patch the conductor dockerfile so that it would use the Adoptium JDK/JRE 11 base images, unlike the original dockerfile that uses deprecated open-jdk/jre images.

 Details on the implementation can be found in the article [Running Netflix Conductor 3 in Docker using Elasticsearch 7 and PostgreSQL](https://betterprogramming.pub/running-netflix-conductor-3-in-docker-using-elasticsearch-7-and-postgresql-b415988dd74a) on Medium.